 The solution

-Ideally your azalea should be planted in soil that has been amended with plenty of organic material such as garden compost, leaf mould or well rotted manure.
+Ideally, your azalea should be planted in soil that has been amended with plenty of organic material such as garden compost, leaf mold, or well-rotted manure.

 These materials provide nutrients and have a great capacity to hold onto water, yet they still retain a porous structure that allows excess water to drain away, so the roots are not sat in saturated soil.

-Soil amended with lots of compost will stay moist and allow the roots of your azalea to draw upon the moisture when it needs to without being in soil that is persistently saturated.
+Soil amended with lots of compost will stay moist and allow the roots of your azalea to draw upon the moisture when they need to without being in soil that is persistently saturated.

 Azaleas require the soil to hold onto moisture, yet let excess water drain away so that the roots are not sat in saturated ground.